-Associate Vice President, Criminal Justice Programs
+Vice President, Criminal Justice and Court Programs

 Maureen Curtis is responsible for the development and oversight of Safe Horizon’s Criminal Justice Programs, overseeing staff of more than 100 in 25 locations citywide.
 Ms. Curtis has worked for more than 25 years in the field of victimization.
 Her work with senior level staff in the NYPD and the New York City Housing Authority has led to changes in policies that impact victims citywide.
 Ms. Curtis has designed and provided training for law enforcement and community members on the topics of victim safety, offender accountability, housing options, and the criminal justice response to domestic violence.
 She has been instrumental in creating and introducing new practices for Safe Horizon staff in their work with clients, including training for supervisors in the implementation of client-centered practice, and providing support and guidance to help staff develop their skills and enhance their knowledge.
 Ms. Curtis is a licensed social worker and also holds a Masters in Public Health.

-Vice President, Institutional and Government Support
+Vice President, Foundation and Government Support

 Vice President, Real Estate and Facilities